Cleveland Indians name and logo controversy: Decline and elimination of Chief Wahoo

 A small number of fans promoted "de-chiefing" of their team apparel by removing the Chief Wahoo logo as a silent protest while maintaining their support of the team.
 Team management declined to comment on the phenomenon, but pro-Wahoo fans made angry comments on social media.

 Chief Wahoo hats continued to be worn by the players with home white jerseys and alternate navy blue jerseys both at home and on the road.
 This drew attention in both the United States and Canada during both the 2016 American League Championship Series and the 2016 World Series.

 During Cleveland's 2016 playoff series with the Toronto Blue Jays, Renu Mandhane, chief commissioner of the Ontario Human Rights Commission called upon the media outlets in Canada to stop using the name in view of the commission's general policy opposing the use of indigenous names and images in sports.
 Douglas Cardinal, who is of Blackfoot descent and architect of the National Museum of the American Indian, filed a human rights complaints with Ontario's Superior Court of Justice and human rights tribunal seeking to ban the use of both the name and logo, as well as names and logos of other sports teams deemed offensive, in Ontario.

 Protests continued as Cleveland returned to the World Series for the first time in 19 years.
 In August 2016, a team spokesman said the team was "very cognizant and sensitive to both sides of the conversation" but had "no plans of making a change."
 Hundreds of Native Americans protested outside the stadium during the first game of the series.

 The National Congress of American Indians sent a request to Commissioner of Baseball Rob Manfred that members of the Native American community be included in any discussion; the request was in response to Commissioner Manfred's announcement that he planned to meet with Cleveland Indians owner Paul Dolan about the issue following the conclusion of the 2016 Major League Baseball season.
 In advance of this meeting, the president of the American Sociological Association (ASA) sent a letter to Commissioner Manfred stating that the ASA and many other scholarly organizations have issued policies based upon scientific research that the use of Native American names and logos reinforces stereotypes and creates a hostile environment for Native Americans.
 Discussions between the team and MLB continued at the beginning of the 2017 season, with pressure from Manfred that there should be progress towards elimination of the logo.
 In 2019, the Chief Wahoo logo was removed from uniforms and stadium signs.
-Merchandise featuring the logo continues to be sold at the Indians' ballpark and retail stores in Ohio to prevent trademark dilution, but is no longer sold on the league's website.
+Merchandise featuring the logo continues to be sold at the Progressive Field team store and limited Cleveland-area retailers to prevent trademark dilution, but is unavailable outside of the area, along with league merchandising partners such as Fanatics online.